Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: Numerical results

 This behaviour is radically different from what is expected from the theory of a fluctuating string and what was numerically observed in Ref.~\cite{Caselle:2024ent}, even in presence of corrections to the Nambu-Got\=o action.
 A comparison between the profile obtained in this work for the gauge theory, and that obtained from direct simulation of the string theory is represented in Fig.~\ref{fig:SU2_vs_NG}.
 The profiles were scaled so that their Gaussian peaks have the same heights and width.
 It is clear that the profile extracted from the gauge theory has a slower decay at large $y$.

-Our interpretation is the following: the deviation from the Gaussian profile we highlight and in particular the typical length $\lambda$ of the exponential decay of the tails are characteristic properties of the gauge theory.
-Furthermore, the shape of the flux tube that we observe is due to the interaction between the degrees of freedom of the effective string and the degrees of freedom of the gauge model whose characteristic length is given by the new physics scale $\lambda$.
-The hope is that we may use the features of this profile to shed some light on the microscopic mechanism driving confinement in the gauge theory.
+Our interpretation is the following: the shape of the flux tube that we observe is due to the interaction between the degrees of freedom of the effective string and the degrees of freedom of the gauge theory.
+Thus, we expect the length $\lambda$ of the exponential decay of the tails to be related (even if not to coincide, as it was the case for the abelian $\mathrm{U}(1)$ model in $(2+1)$ dimensions) to the inverse of the lowest glueball mass of the theory.
+Our goal is to use such features of the flux-tube profile to shed some light on the microscopic mechanism driving confinement in the gauge theory.